moudemans/skilltest-buienradar/notebook.md

 If the client has an in-house server, the script can be run from there.
 For example, if they run a linux server the script can be schedules as described [here](https://www.geeksforgeeks.org/scheduling-python-scripts-on-linux/)

-Some conciderations depending on the requirements from the client:
+Some consideration depending on the requirements from the client:

 **How long will this service run for?** \
 An important question is how long the client expects to use this service.
 Each time the data is updated, the measurements table grows a with ~40 records (120 records a day, 43800 records a year).
-Even with millions of records, sql should keep working efficiently which means this script can run for more then 50 years.
+Even with millions of records, sql should keep working efficiently which means this script can run for more than 50 years.

 **Can the posted data change within a time slot** \
 The script currently can only retrieve the data once in a time slot.
 If the script is run again within a time slots, the datapoints are not updated.
 If the client expects the data to change within a time slot, this could have consequences for how often the script needs to be run as well as the functionality of the script.